fontlabcom/extend-fontlab/docs/typerig.md

 <a class="uk-position-center-right uk-position-small uk-hidden-hover" href="#" uk-slidenav-next uk-slider-item="next"></a>
 </div>

-**TypeRig** is a mighty collection of tools and scripts that extend the FontLab font editor.
+**TypeRig** is a mighty collection of tools and scripts that extend the FontLab 8 & 7 font editor.
 TypeRig is developed by Vassil Kateliev.
+It works on the newest FontLab 8, and should work on FontLab 7 as well.
+Future versions will focus on FontLab 8.

 ## Installation